The $0 productivity upgrade most developers miss

 For syntax highlighting: bat

 bat adds syntax highlighting, git integration, line numbers, and automatic paging.
-It makes reviewing code files in the terminal actually pleasant.
+When you’re building automation that shows code to users, bat makes it actually readable.

 Install: brew install bat